simonesilvestroni/m2m-website/_posts/2013-08-29-women-management-elite-corporate-website.md

 ---
 ## Objectives

-WOMEN Management, a global model agency based in New York and now part of [Elite](https://elitemodel.com/){: target="_blank"}{: rel="noopener nofollow"}, wanted to rebrand their existing online presence and create a website to showcase their models.
+WOMEN Management, a global model agency based in New York and now part of [Elite](https://elitemodel.com/), wanted to rebrand their existing online presence and create a website to showcase their models.
 The site required full-screen elegant photogalleries, along with the possibility for agents to create and print PDF portfolios.
 Finally, it had to work on multiple devices, with the ability to easily manage content.

 ## Approach